 And every backpacker can benefit from one of today’s new hydration systems: Some of the hottest backpacking gifts — and gifts for hikers this year — are water bottles with built-in purification systems.
 They’re just so damn handy most any outdoor enthusiast will use them.

 One item you won’t see on this list is an actual backpack.
 Why?
 Sizing.
 Sometimes even tall backpackers have short torsos, so it’s hard to get the size right with a surprise gift — you’ll have to make a small, medium or large decision.
 If you’re set on a backpack, though, the Osprey ATMOS AG 65 (men’s) and AURA AG 65 (women’s) backpacks are pretty amazing and hit a versatile sweet spot.

 Site Disclosure: We only recommend gear and retailers we trust and are under no obligation to give positive reviews.
-Man Makes Fire participates in industry standard affiliate advertising programs that can result in a small commission to us if online purchases are made through our independently chosen links.
+Man Makes Fire participates in industry standard affiliate advertising programs that can pay a small percentage to us when online purchases are made through our independently chosen links.
 Details here.

 And here are this year’s best gift ideas for backpackers. . . .

 Best Gifts for Backpackers 2017